BBx-Kitchen/bbj-language-server/bbj-vscode/README.md

 Special thanks to https://github.com/hyyan who initially created some parts to integrate with BBj in an earlier VS Code extension, which we decided to scavenge for this extension.

-We also thank the team behind at https://www.typefox.io/ and behind https://langium.org/ for their ongoing support in making this extension possible.
+We also thank the team at https://www.typefox.io/ and https://langium.org/ for their ongoing support in making this extension possible.